|Email Newsletters from Pharmaceutical Technology and Pharmaceutical Technology Europe|

 Preparing for FDA Inspections in a Changing Regulatory Environment

-Regardless of the situation leading to an inspection, industry and regulatory experts agree on several basic factors to take
+Regardless of the situation leading to an inspection, industry and regulatory experts agree on several basic factors to take into account during preparation.

 Conduct a thorough risk assessment